silverbios/cs-mikrotik-bouncer-alt/README.md

   This helps to avoid having thousands addresses in hundreds address-lists in the MikroTik.

-  Recommended value is at least 3x longer than the frequency you get updates from the CrowdSec, so on basic setup 4h should be sufficient.
-For locations with possible network disruptions 8h or 16 would be recommended.
+  Recommended value is at least 2x longer than the frequency you get updates from the CrowdSec, so on basic setup 4h should be sufficient.
+For locations with possible network disruptions 8h or 16 would be recommended (but then why ban if there is no internet? :) ).

   For weaker/older devices it may be better to keep it really low like 2h.

   Must be longer than `MIKROTIK_UPDATE_FREQUENCY`.

 - `TRIGGER_ON_UPDATE` - default value: `true`, optional,
-  if you set it to true, then trigger MikroTik address-list and firewall update immediately (well, usually in about 5s).
+  if you set it to true, then trigger MikroTik address-list and firewall update immediately (look at `TICKER_INTERVAL` below).

   This makes ban added from other tools being applied faster, but for the price of creating new address-list and firewall update.